hashicorp/packer/website/source/docs/provisioners/file.html.md

 -   `direction` (string) - The direction of the file transfer.
 This defaults to "upload."
 If it is set to "download" then the file "source" in the machine will be downloaded locally to "destination"

+### Optional

+-   `checksum` (string) - The checksum for the file.
+The checksum is only used when a remote url is defined for the `source`.
+The type of the checksum is specified with `checksum_type`, documented below.

+-   `checksum_type` (string) - The type of the checksum specified in `checksum`.
+    Valid values are "", "md5", "sha1", "sha256", or "sha512" currently.
+    Setting `checksum_type` to "" or not setting at all will skip checksumming.

 ## Directory Uploads